 Farmington boasts a diverse landscape with lake-enhanced snowfall during the winter and cool downslope mountain breezes during the summer.

-Farmington has something for everyone, with a variety of different restaurants, the beautiful Farmington Mall (with a luxury movie theater), and an amusement park.
+Farmington has something for everyone, with a variety of different restaurants, the beautiful Farmington Mall (with a luxury movie theater), and an amusement park, Lagoon.
 Whether you're looking for a relaxing day out or an adrenaline-pumping adventure, Farmington offers incredible activities for all ages.